NationalLibraryOfNorway/digitalpreservation-blog.nb.no/content/blog/2024-02-XX-ip-ie-representation/index.md

 ```

 ## Intellectual entity and catalogs
 Intellectual entities is also a concept we find in the various metadata systems outside the digital preservation environment.
-I'm going to refer to these metadata systems as _asset management systems_ for the purposes of this text[^3].
+I'm going to refer to these metadata systems as _asset management systems_ for the purposes of this text[^1].

-[^3]: I could called these systems "metadata systems", "collection management systems", "catalogs" etc. The point is that they are systems (in a wider sense) outside of the digital preservation environment, that manages the primary descriptive metadata for data objects within the digital preservation environment.
+[^1]: I could called these systems "metadata systems", "collection management systems", "catalogs" etc. The point is that they are systems (in a wider sense) outside of the digital preservation environment, that manages the primary descriptive metadata for data objects within the digital preservation environment.

 In our asset management systems, we tend to operate with a lot of different IEs, usually organised in some sort of hierarchy.
-In use-case examples of PREMIS and E-ARK, it is usually the highest level entity from these hierarchies, that is referred to as the IE and used to define _intellectual scope of packages_, ie. a `work` or `expression`.
+In use-case examples of PREMIS and E-ARK, it is usually the highest level entity from these hierarchies, that is referred to as the IE and used to define _intellectual scope of packages_, ie. a *work* or *expression*.
 However, we find this impractical.

 As an example, one of our more extensive intellectual hierarchies is found in our audiovisual catalog.
 It is a 4-level hierarchy based on the IFLA LRM and EN15907 conceptual models.
 It consist of these entities:
 - Work-expression